-The TOE will be tested by the developer in the normal operational state which is reached after the installation according to the installation guidance for the two different operating systems XP-SP2 and Vista-SP1.
-Hence, the test approach consists of the interaction with the TOE using the user reachable interfaces and so stimulating the security functions.
-Some test cases stimulate the security functions according to their normal using and the error-free situations will be tested.
-Other test cases stimulate the security functions under failure provoking circumstances and the correct reaction of the TOE will be checked.
+The TOE is tested by the developer in the normal operational state which is reached after the installation according to the installation guidance for the three different operating systems XP, Win7-32 and Win7-64.
+Hence the test approach consists of the interaction with the TOE using the user reachable interfaces and so stimulating the security functions.
+Some test cases stimulate the security functions according to their normal using and the error-free situations are tested.
+Other test cases stimulate the security functions under failure provoking circumstances and the correct reaction of the TOE is checked.

-For the check of the cryptographic algorithms additional test tools have been used.
-These test tools are implemented using a different crypto implementation - implemented independently from the TOE implementation - to find evidence about the correctness of the TOEs implementation of the cryptographic mechanism.
+For the check of the cryptographic algorithms additional test tools are used.
+These test tools are implemented using a different crypto implementation - implemented independently from the TOE implementation - to find evidence about the correctness of the TOE's implementation of the cryptographic mechanism.